-- Due: November 30, 5:00PM - Max of 10 pages (double-spaced) with a title page (not included in the page count). - References should be included (with a reference list (not included in the page count). - Please upload to Dropbox (on Courselink) as a Word document only (no PDFs). - Worth 25% of final grade with a grade computed out of 25 based on: - Selection of a relevant, recent, and focused controversial topic (2 Points): - Selecting a sufficiently focused topic, reflective of a current controversy
+- Due: December 4, 11:59PM - Max of 10 pages (double-spaced) with a title page (not included in the page count). - References should be included (with a reference list (not included in the page count). - Please upload to Dropbox (on Courselink) as a Word document only (no PDFs). - Worth 25% of final grade with a grade computed out of 25 based on: - Selection of a relevant, recent, and focused controversial topic (2 Points): - Selecting a sufficiently focused topic, reflective of a current controversy - Argumentation for/against topic (i.e., what makes it controversial) (10 Points): - Clarity, comprehensiveness, cohesion of arguments based on extant literature - o Presentation and of your own views regarding the topic (4 Points): - Discussion of your perspective with grounding in evidence - Recommendations to resolve the controversy/advance understanding (4 Points):

-- Argumentation for and against the topic (i.e., what makes it controversial) (10 Points): - Clarity, comprehensiveness, cohesion of arguments based on extant literature - Presentation and of your own views regarding the topic (4 Points): - Discussion of your perspective with grounding in evidence - Recommendations to resolve the controversy/advance understanding (4 Points): - Quality of evidence-informed suggestions, including types of researched needed, to resolve/clarify the controversy or address the issue at-hand - Overall quality of your submission (4 Points): - Clarity, organization, written quality, APA reference list
+- Quality of evidence-informed suggestions, including types of researched needed, to resolve/clarify the controversy or address the issue at-hand - Overall quality of your submission (4 Points): - Clarity, organization, written quality, APA-style title page & reference list